 The lawn should be growing really well now and looking lovely.
 The most important tasks now are mowing and edging the lawn regularly.
 Unfortunately if you are anything like me the weeds are also growing really fast.
 I find that the best way to deal with daisies and dandelions is to physically remove them with a daisy grubber.
 It is hard work but very effective.
 I do not worry about a bit of moss or clover.
 If you are very particular then you may need more extreme methods like lawn weedkillers but keeping a lawn free from all weeds is very hard work so consider what it is for.
+It is also better for the environment if you do not use weedkiller or pesticides.
 If you all play on it, like we do, then it will always be a bit rough and ready but still look gorgeous with the plants around it.

 Perennials like rudbeckia, asters and phlox need supporting now before they start to flop all over the garden.
 Supporting them now allows them to keep growing naturally and the support to very quickly ‘disappear’ into the undergrowth.
 A stake can be used to tie the stems up to but link stakes are often the best support as they allow the plant to keep growing into a natural shape and not appear constrained.
 Grid supports can also be used in a similar way but these allow the stems to grow up through the grid.
 I have used all these methods and use a single stake for some plants but I love link stakes as I can use as many or as few as I like and they very quickly blend in.

 Assist Spring Bulbs during May